raspberrypilearning/3D-scene/en/step_2.md

 Take a look at these 3D scene projects, and adjust any sliders you see.

 + Can you see which sprites are in front of other sprites?
-+ Can you identify the changes the variable sliders make?
++ Can you identify what changes the variable sliders make?

 --- /print-only ---